 The Called Methods Checker tracks the names of methods that have definitely been called on an object.
 This checker is useful for checking any property of the form "call method A before method B".
-For the purpose of this checker, a method has "definitely been called" if it is invoked: a method that might never return or that might throw an exception has a method that might never return or that might throw an exception has definitely been called on every path after the call, including exceptional paths.
+For the purpose of this checker, a method has "definitely been called" if it is invoked: a method that might never return or that might throw an exception has definitely been called on every path after the call, including exceptional paths.
+The checker also assumes that the program is free of null-pointer dereferences.
+You can verify that all pointer dereferences are safe by running the Nullness Checker (Section 3).